-Balances due to/from other funds at June 30, 2020, consist of the following:
+Balances due to/from other funds at June 30, 2021, consist of the following:

-Fund Re eceivables Payables

-Major Governmental Funds:

-General Fund \$ 249,311 \$ 92,410

-Fire Department Fund - 9,330

-Harmon Field Fund - 5,523

-Major Enterprise Funds:

-Water and Sewer Fund 160,256 188,174

-Sanitation Fund - 114,130

-Totals \$ 409,567 \$ 409,567
+Fund Re eceivables Payables Major Governmental Funds: General Fund \$ 460,805 \$ 84,794 Major Enterprise Funds: Water and Sewer Fund Sanitation Fund 144,256 399,342 120,925 Totals \$ 605,061 \$ 605,061

 The interfund balances result from the time lag between when interfund goods and services are provided or reimbursable expenses occur and when transactions are recorded in the accounting system and payments between funds are made.
-Also, the Sanitation Fund has a negative balance in the pooled cash account and thus this balance of approximately \$45,000 is included with the other interfund payable in the Sanitation Fund and an interfund receivable in the General Fund.
-All but the Sanitation Fund payable is expected to be repaid within one year.
+Also, the Sanitation Fund and the Water and Sewer Fund have a negative balance in the pooled cash account and thus these balances of approximately \$61,000 and \$211,000, respectively, are reflected as an interfund payable in the Sanitation Fund and Water and Sewer Fund and an interfund receivable in the General Fund.

-For the year ended June 30, 2020, the Town had transfers between funds which consisted of the following:
+For the year ended June 30, 2021, the Town had no transfers between funds.